-The club won the East of Scotland Football League Premier Division title for the first time in the 2005-06 season.
+The East of Scotland Football League Premier Division title was won for the first time in the 2005-06 season.

-In 2013 Edinburgh City resigned from the East of Scotland League to join the newly formed Scottish Lowland Football League which was set up to institute a football pyramid system with the winners of both the lowland and highland league vying for a place in the Scottish Football League.
-City won the Scottish Lowland Football League in the 2014-15 season and were beaten on penalties and the right to play Montrose by the Highland League Champions Brora Rangers after the two legged tie ended level, City again won the Lowland League in 2015-16 and played Cove Rangers, The first game City won 3-0 away from home and drew 1-1 at Meadowbank, City then hosted East Stirlingshire at Meadowbank in the 1st leg of the play off final and drew 1-1, City won the 2nd leg by 1 goal to nil and secured Scottish footballing history and a place in the Scottish Professional Football League.
+In 2013 Edinburgh City resigned from the East of Scotland League to join the newly formed Scottish Lowland Football League which was set up to institute a football pyramid system with the winners of both the lowland and Highland League vying for a place in the Scottish Football League.
+City won the Scottish Lowland Football League in the 2014-15 season and were beaten on penalties and the right to play Montrose by the Highland League Champions Brora Rangers after the two legged tie ended level.
+The following season, City again won the Lowland League in 2015-16 and played Cove Rangers, winning the first leg 3-0 away from home and drawing 1-1 at Meadowbank.
+City then hosted East Stirlingshire at Meadowbank in the 1st leg of the play-off final and drew 1-1.
+A late penalty from captain and club legend Dougie Gair was enough to seal a famous 1-0 victory in the second leg thus securing Scottish footballing history and a place in the Scottish Professional Football League.

-Edinburgh City also have a fantastic youth section ranging from kids as young as 5 years old through to our U19 team who play in the various youth leagues within the Edinburgh area, our U20 team play in the East of Scotland League where their home games are also based at Meadowbank Stadium.
-You can find out more using the ''teams'' tab on the website.
+Edinburgh City also have a fantastic youth section ranging from children as young as five years old through to our U19s team who play in the various youth leagues within the Edinburgh area.
+Our U20s team play in the East of Scotland League where their home games are also based at Ainslie Park.

 SPFL League 2 play off winners 2016